kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

   ships rather than at beta, because adding integrity afterwards requires a new algorithm id and a release of read-before-write skew.
 If the answer is a checksum, a mismatch needs a classification distinct from a format error, so that it stays eligible for the unsafe-deletion flow of KEP-3926.
-- [ ] Five metrics registered at ALPHA stability, matching the metrics list in `kep.yaml`.
+- [ ] Six metrics registered at ALPHA stability, matching the metrics list in `kep.yaml`.
 - [ ] The release note and the flag help carry the downgrade-forfeit warning above.
 If open question 1 is decided against a checksum, they also carry the caveat that a frame's only integrity protection is the encryption provider's, which means none at all under AES-CBC or with encryption disabled.